Skip to main content

 Basic EPS is a simple and straightforward way for investors to determine the financial health of a publicly traded company.
 It’s one of many different numbers you can use to decide whether to invest in a particular stock.
 After all, profitable companies usually make for better investments than unprofitable ones.
 If a company shows itself as consistently profitable and growing, that’s obviously a good sign.

 You can easily obtain the financial statements and annual reports of public companies online.
-From there, you can extract both the net income and number of outstanding shares.
+From there, you can extract both the net income and the number of outstanding shares.
 Using those figures, calculating the EPS is relatively easy.
-In fact, many companies go ahead and do the calculation for you and include in their financial reports.
+In fact, many companies go ahead and do the calculation for you and include it in their financial reports.
 In any event, EPS is one more metric for you to use when you’re thinking about investing in a company.

 Devon Taylor